statickidz/coolify-oci-free/README.md

 ## Add workers to Coolify

-First of all, you may find your `localhost` server is not reachable, to solve that you only need to update the user to `root`.
+First of all, you may find your `localhost` server is not reachable, to solve that you only need to update the user to `ubuntu`.

 ![coolify-1](img/image.png)